jamietti/StockSQLAlchemy/README.md

 # StockSQLAlchemy
 ## Task to do

-Task is to implement web application to list all stocks from give database and calculate and show on web page the company/stock specific share price growths in user defind period.
+Task is to implement a web application to list all stocks from given SQLite database and calculate and show on web page the company/stock specific share price growths in user defind period.

 # The solution